Directed by: Joseph Ellison

 This movie is pretty much ONLY remembered for that initial burning scene.
-He finds a random chick at a florist, gets her into her house (because she’s completely stupid and follows him in there) and knocks her out as she’s trying to call a cab.
+He finds a random woman at a florist, gets her into his house (because she’s completely stupid and follows him in there) and knocks her out as she’s trying to call a cab.

 She wakes up totally naked and hanging from a hook in a metal room.
 She struggles a bit and then he bursts in dressed in a fire-proof hazmat suit, splashing her with gasoline.
 That’s when the blowtorch comes out.

 The scene is pretty graphic, but it pales in comparison to a lot of scenes that we see today in mainstream films.